 |Cloud Templates Browser|

-Cloud Templates have been moved to the new Ignition Exchange.
+Cloud Templates have been moved to the new Ignition Exchange and are still available.

 If you have the Symbol Factory module installed, you'll be able to open the Symbol Factory browser under the Tools menu in the Designer.
 You can browse through the symbols or use the convenient search function to find the symbol you need.